 You would need to come self sufficient in terms of food, water, camping gear, and be of reasonable fitness if you want to join the fieldtrips.
 There is no cost for attending and participants would be covered by FoE’s Public Liability Insurance.

-If you’re interested in finding out more, please get in touch: [email protected]
+If you’re interested in finding out more, or being informed of future trips, please get in touch: [email protected]

 Dieback of snow gums caused by native Phoracantha beetles is spreading across the Victorian Alps.
 Previously this has been a problem primarily in the Snowy Mountains, but it is becoming increasingly prevalent in the Victorian high country.
 Although the beetle is native, climate change appears to be playing a role in the spread of the dieback.